CCS awarded funding for new environmental performance work in Edinburgh

 CCS will also engage local sustainability practitioners and environmental organisations in the project with the aim of building new understandings of how the arts can contribute to a more sustainable city.

 Other award recipients include the Village Pub Theatre, Strange Town and Red Note Ensemble.
-A full list of 2017/18 Culture Project Fund recipients is available on the City of Edinburgh Council website.

 The Culture Project Fund supports the priorities of the city’s new Culture Plan, adopted by the Council last year.
 The plan was developed through the Desire Lines consultation process with input from creative industries, funding bodies, festivals, performers, artists, producers and venues.